realXtend/tundra/readme.txt

 Controls
 --------
-W, A, S, D             Navigate in the world
+W, A, S, D or ARROWS   Navigate in the world
 F                      Toggle the fly mode
 SPACE                  Jump / fly upwards in fly mode C                      Crouch (doesn't work in ModRex server) / fly downwards in the fly mode MOUSE WHEEL            Move the camera closer / further off the avatar TAB                    Toggle the free-look mode
 LEFT MOUSE             Touch object
-RIGHT MOUSE            Look around in mouse-look mode (see below) APOSTROPHE / SECTION   Toggle console
+RIGHT MOUSE            Rotate avatar, or look around in mouse-look mode (see below)

 You can enter the mouse-look mode by zooming "into" the avatar with mouse wheel.
 In mouse-look and free-look modes, hold down the right mouse button to look around and, if you are moving simultaneously, to steer the avatar.